Redbone (ethnicity): Historical record

+Conflicts with other settlers

 Two incidents of violence in Louisiana are particularly notable, one due to the statement of Webster Talma Crawford and one due to the amount of newspaper coverage the incident received.
 The Westport Fight occurred December 24, 1881 in southern Rapides Parish.
 According to the Crawford account, friction between the more recent settlers and the Redbones had been simmering for much of the month before exploding into a fight that involved several families in the community and ended in the burning down of a store owned by some of the recent non-Redbone settlers.
 The Bearhead Creek incident took place in what is now southern Beauregard Parish on August 2, 1891.
 This battle also occurred due to similar tensions between Redbone and more recent, non-Redbone settlers.
 It left six men dead and several others wounded.

 In Texas, one incident of violence is notable.
 In May 1856 in the town of Madison (now Orange, Texas), Orange County, Clark Ashworth was arrested for the theft of a hog.
 Ashworth was bound over for trial and his bond was paid by his cousin Sam Ashworth.
 Sam and a friend met the deputy sheriff Samuel L Deputy who had arrested Clark on these charges and Sam challenged him to a gun fight.
 The deputy sheriff arrested Sam Ashworth on the charges of abusive language from Negroes.
 Justice of the Peace A. N. Reading ruled that Sam Ashworth was a mulatto and not exclusively black, but neither was he white.
 Reading then sentenced Ashworth to 30 lashes on the bare back.
 The sheriff, Edward C. Glover, who was friendly to members of the Redbone community, allowed Sam to escape before sentence could be carried out.
 Sam Ashworth and his cousin, Jack Bunch, then murdered deputy sheriff Samuel Deputy as he crossed Sabine river with his friend A. C. Merriman.
 Sheriff Glover organized a posse to hunt for Ashworth but only included Glover's and Ashworth's friends.
 The posse did not find the wanted men.
 Thereafter, other attempts were made to find Ashworth and Bunch that were not successful.
 In the aftermath of this incident, members of the Redbone community in Orange County were harassed; their homes and businesses were burned and plundered.
 Many living in Orange County moved to Louisiana.
 Over the coming weeks, a war raged between two groups, The Orange County War of 1856.
 Those in support of Glover and the Redbones became known as "regulators" while those who supported Merriman became known as "moderators."